pual/couchbase-mobile-portal/md-docs/ready/training/11-upgrade.md

 1. Log on VM4 (nginx).
 1. `cd deploy`
-2. Run the NGINX script passing only the IP of VM3.
+1. Run the NGINX script passing only the IP of VM3.

     ```bash
     sudo ./configure_nginx.sh VM3
     ```

+1. Log into VM2 (sync_gateway)
-3. Run the Sync Gateway upgrade script on VM2.
+1. Run the Sync Gateway upgrade script on VM2.

     ```bash
     sudo ./upgrade_sync_gateway.sh
     ```

+1. Change back to VM4
-4. Run the NGINX script again this time passing the IP of VM2 and VM3.
+1. Run the NGINX script again this time passing the IP of VM2 and VM3.

     ```bash
     sudo ./configure_nginx.sh VM2 VM3
     ```

-5. Monitor the NGINX operations in real-time.
+1. Monitor the NGINX operations in real-time.

     ```bash
     sudo tail -f /var/log/nginx/access_log
     ```

-6. Send a `/{db}/` request with the **user1/password** credentials to http://VM4_IP:8000/.
+1. Send a `/{db}/` request with the **user1/password** credentials to http://VM4_IP:8000/.
 The response contains the Sync Gateway version.
 Notice that it switch between 1.3.0 and 1.3.1 because only one node was upgrade.

     ![](https://cl.ly/3m0g1R0J0w37/image77.gif)